Built in Guyana: Joshua Kissoon Talks About The Rise of Techlify Inc.

 As time passed, he felt that the more he interacted with different technological devices, the fonder his interests grew in paying considerable attention to them.

-"In 2002, I think I was eleven, one of my cousins sent me his old computer.
+Recalling a moment in time that really sparked his childhood curiosity, Joshua expressed, "In 2002, I think I was eleven, one of my cousins sent me his old computer.
 I was so fascinated by it.
 The fact that we can use the computer, use the phone line, use a yap jack and connect to the internet to make calls overseas and also play video games.
-I was really excited by the things you can do with computers," said Joshua, while recalling a moment in time that really sparked his childhood curiosity.
+I was really excited about the things you can do with computers."

+Following the completion of a Bachelor of Science in Computer Science from the University of Guyana, Joshua went on to start his master's degree at NIT Warangal during which he met another entrepreneurial classmate and started a company in Bangalore, India.
+Joshua later returned to Guyana due to family commitments and related that his motivation to start Techlify came from his experience with the company in Bangalore.

-Furthermore, he noted that, "Guyana has so much potential.
-We have a lot of opportunity to make an impact on our country through technology.
+"Guyana has so much potential.
+We have a lot of opportunities to make an impact on our country through technology.
 Since Techlify started, the work has been around the business community, helping them move into the digital age of digitizing systems from paper-based systems, and putting business automation processes in place.
-Techlify is really helping businesses to become data-driven."
+Techlify is really helping businesses to become data-driven," said Joshua Kissoon.

-"Apart from that, they have an internet service, which is a subsidiary company that is not really a for-profit company the way Techlify Inc. is, but more toward serving the Hinterland communities," said Joshua.
+"Apart from that, they have an internet service, which is a subsidiary company that is a non-profit company the way Techlify Inc. is, but more toward serving the Hinterland communities," Joshua shared.
 "So, it's an internet service in the border town of Lethem and the Brazilian border.
-It brings internet service from Brazil, to Lethem and surrounding communities.
-That's actually one of the goals, by the end of 2025, to get internet to all Hinterland communities in Guyana," he added.
+It brings internet service from Brazil to Lethem and surrounding communities.
+That's actually one of the goals, by the end of 2025, to get internet to all Hinterland communities in Guyana," Joshua Kissoon added.

 Techlify continues to grow as an IT services company catering to the business of Tomorrow.
-It has extensive portfolio of varied IT and Digital services.
-It enables to enhance customer experience and rationalise costs and accelerate revenue growth.
+It has an extensive portfolio of varied IT and Digital services.
+It aspires to enhance customer experience, rationalise costs and accelerate revenue growth.

-Techlify has won at the BIZ X awards in US for the Best IT Organization and the best business software 2020 an annual event that honors the best of the best small and medium-sized businesses around the world and Joshua has got an award for Brand youth's 40 under 40 entrepreneurial award from the Minister of state.
+Techlify has won awards at BIZ X conference in the US for the Best IT Organization and the best business software 2020, and Joshua has got an award for Brand youth's 40 under 40 entrepreneurial awards from the Minister of State.

 This story is provided by Digpu.
 ANI will not be responsible in any way for the content of this article.
 (ANI/Digpu)